Oil on Ice: Release

-The film premiered at Mountainfilm in Telluride on May 31, 2004, and was released on DVD September 6, 2005.
+The film premiered at Mountainfilm in Telluride on May 31, 2004, and was released on DVD on September 6, 2005.
 The soundtrack CD Oil on Ice by William Susman, featuring cellist Joan Jeanrenaud, was released on October 16, 2007.

 Reception

 FilmCritic.com reviewer Eric Meyerson described the film as "unabashed counter-propaganda to the pro-drilling forces" seeking access to wilderness land.
 He credits its professional production and its "powerful story, with astonishing wildlife photography and fascinating and tragic tales of the plights of local fishermen and native tribes."
 Meyerson found the interviews with Gwich'in Indian Adeline Peter Raboff "particularly affecting."
 He noted that the film is "as one-sided as the O'Reilly Factor" in that it "failed to address any positive economic impacts that the oil industry has had on Alaskans."
 But he termed the film "well-made counter-propaganda.
-If anything, Oil on Ice is worth seeing just to see exactly what ExxonMobil and CononoPhillips are getting ready to tear into."
+If anything, Oil on Ice is worth seeing just to see exactly what ExxonMobil and CononcoPhillips are getting ready to tear into."